Email Editor

 - they preview properly on different screens (desktop/mobile)

-If your subject line is poorly formed, it could be considered as spam.
+If your subject line is poorly formed, it could be considered spam.
 Remember to always keep "SPAM" in mind: Short, Personable, Attention-grabbing, and Meaningful.

 Connect to receivers at a personal level using personable language and emoticons/emojis.
 Grab their attention using things like their first name, current events, questions, and so on.
 Make sure your subject is meaningful by implying special promotions and exclusives.